verdverm/verdverm.github.io/_sr/05-enhancements.md

 Research in GP has shown that
 accounting for denisity along
 the frontier, better choices can be made.
+Section ? in Chapter 3 discussed
+the various improved algorithms for Pareto selection.
 We settled on the NSGA-II algorithm for its good balance between effectiveness and computational complexity.